vishal22741/CEH-STUDY-NOTES/Module-02-Footprinting-and-Reconnaissance/README.md

      nmap <ip>
      ```
      ex:nmap 192.168.0.33
-      Nmap is used to identify open ports, running services, service versions, and for host discovery and service enumeration
+      Nmap is network scanning tool used to identify open ports, running services, service versions, and for host discovery and service enumeration
       Commonly used options:
     ```bash
      nmap -sV <target>   # Service version detection